What is Gambling Disorder?

 - Family history.
 People who have family members who gamble compulsively are at higher risk.

 - Environment.
 People with friends or associates who gamble are at a higher risk.

 - Associated psychiatric disorders.
 Gambling addicts often suffer from at least one other mental health problem.
-Commonly associated disorders include substance abuse disorders, obsessive-compulsive disorder (OCD), bipolar disorder, depression, anxiety, personality disorders, and attention-deficit/hyperactivity disorder (ADHD).
+Commonly associated conditions include substance abuse disorders, obsessive-compulsive disorder (OCD), bipolar disorder, depression, anxiety, personality disorders, and attention-deficit/hyperactivity disorder (ADHD).

 Is Gambling Disorder Hereditary?

 Studies have found that people who have a first-degree relative (a parent or sibling) with a gambling problem are as much as eight times more likely than the general population to develop a gambling addiction.
-Close relatives of people with gambling problems are also significantly more likely to suffer from a range of other psychiatric disorders, including major depression, bipolar disorder, social anxiety disorder, substance use disorders, post-traumatic stress disorder (PTSD), and antisocial personality disorder.
+Close relatives of people with gambling problems are also significantly more likely to suffer from a range of other psychiatric disorders, including major depression, bipolar disorder, social anxiety disorder, substance use disorders, post-traumatic stress disorder (PTSD) antisocial personality disorder.

 How Is Gambling Disorder Detected?

 Many problem gamblers deny that they have a problem and take steps to hide their gambling, making it hard for their loved ones to know there’s a problem before it’s too late.
 Being alert to the early warning signs can help you detect a gambling problem before it has a profound and lasting negative effect on your loved one’s life.